vasylenko/devdosvid.blog/_posts/2020-09-15-terraform-certification-tips.markdown

 ---
 I successfully passed the "HashiCorp Certified — Terraform Associate" exam last Friday and decided to share some advice for exam preparation.

-TL;DR — here is an action list that helped me:
+Here is the action list that helped me:

   - [Make a plan](#make-yourserlf-a-plan)
   - [Work with Study Guide](#go-through-the-official-study-guide)